samjwu/CMakeGuide/Stage3/README.md

 # Stage 2 - Build the Project with make

-This stage involves the steps to create a `CMakeLists.txt` for the CMake build system generator and using the `cmake` command to build the project.
+This stage involves the steps to create a `CMakeLists.txt` file for the CMake build system generator and using the `cmake` command to build the project.

 This automates the creation of the `Makefile` from [Stage 2](../Stage2/README.md).